Ved69potdar/IP-PROJECT-SEM-VI/README.md

-        the project is running on localhost:3001 due to unavaibility of 3000 port on my device it can be changed in server.js file the database is sample for demonstration contatining around 30 influencers and personalities
+        the project is running on localhost:3001 due to unavaibility of 3000 port on my device it can be changed in server.js file the database is sample for demonstration contatining around 30 influencers and personalities make sure to complete the node.js setup and node modules folder should be in the project folder itself the sql file should be connected through workbench (recommended) your username and password must be updated in server.js file as well as name of the database (if you changed it)

        Department of Electronics and Telecommunication